 It was a nice service and the Patriot Guard and Freedom Riders surrounded the outside of the entire cemetery to keep the crazy church people from Kansas that protest at military funerals away from us.

 Each SEAL put his Trident (metal SEAL badge) on the top of Chris’ casket, one at a time.
 A lot hit it in with one blow.
 Derek was the only one to take four taps to put his in and it was almost like he was caressing it as he did it.
 Another tearful moment!

 After the service Governor Rick Perry and his wife, Anita , invited us to the governor’s mansion.
 She stood at the door, greeted each of us individually, and gave each of the SEALs a coin of Texas.
 She was a sincere, compassionate, and gracious hostess.
 We were able to tour the ground floor and then went into the garden for beverages and BBQ.

 So many of the Seal team guys said that after they get out they are moving to Texas.
 They remarked that they had never felt so much love and hospitality!

 The charter buses then took the guys to the airport to catch their returning flights.

 Derek just now called and after a 20 hours flight he is back in his spot, in a dangerous land on the other side of the world, protecting America.

+To this day, no one in the White House has ever acknowledged Chris Kyle; his service, his death, his duty, his generosity, his caring, his life.
+However, the President [Barack Obama] can call a sports person and congratulate him on his bravery for announcing to the world that he is gay.
 He can say on national television that someone, a man who has committed a crime and was shot by police in the line of duty, would have made him a good son.